 - Monitoring the condition with abdominal x-rays, blood tests, and measurement of blood gases

 The infant will need surgery if there is a hole in the intestines or inflammation of the abdominal wall (peritonitis).

 In this surgery, the doctor will:

 Necrotizing enterocolitis is a serious disease.
-About 1 in 4 infants die from it.
-Early, aggressive treatment helps improve the outcome.
+Up to 40% of infants with NEC die from it.
+Early, aggressive treatment can help improve the outcome.

 When to Contact a Medical Professional

 Get emergency medical care if any symptoms of necrotizing enterocolitis develop.
 Infants who are hospitalized for illness or prematurity are at higher risk of NEC.
 They are watched closely for this problem before they are sent home.

 Caplan M. Necrotizing enterocolitis of the neonate.
 In: Martin RJ, Fanaroff AA, Walsh MC, eds.
 Fanaroff and Martin's Neonatal-Perinatal Medicine.
 10th ed.
 Philadelphia, PA: Elsevier Saunders; 2015:chap.
 94.

 Reviewed By: Kimberly G Lee, MD, MSc, IBCLC, Associate Professor of Pediatrics, Division of Neonatology, Medical University of South Carolina, Charleston, SC.
 Review provided by VeriMed Healthcare Network.
 Also reviewed by David Zieve, MD, MHA, Isla Ogilvie, PhD, and the A.D.A.M.
 Editorial team.